-Will your insurance rates increase after a fender-bender?
-Are you at risk of losing your coverage if you file a claim for roof damage?
+Will your car insurance rates increase after a fender-bender?
+Are you at risk of losing your homeowners insurance coverage if you file a claim for roof damage?
 These are the types of questions many homeowners and drivers ask when they experience a covered loss.
 The answer to these and other related questions comes down to the fact that every situation is different, and insurers consider many different factors when it comes to the details of your coverage.
 At Pagel & Associates Insurance Agency want to help you better understand how filing a claim can affect your insurance and what you can do to protect yourself against rate hikes and cancellations.

 The first thing many people think about after an accident is how much their insurance premiums are going to rise after filing a claim.
 While it is true that a claim can trigger a rate increase, the amount of any increase will depend on many different factors, including: